-NOTE: Due to a degraded market, Kingsport is putting its recycling program on pause starting May 1.
+ALERT: Due to a degraded market, Kingsport put its recycling program on pause.
 In the meantime, residents should continue to put out their recycling cans as normal.

-For more information see the the Public Notice about the recycling pausehere.
+For more information see the the Public Notice about the recycling pause here.

-You may also call 423-229-9471.
+You may also call 423-229-9451.

-To find out when your garbage, recycling and yard waste collection days are, please visit the homepage and click on the MY icon, the My Kingsport function.
-Enter your address in the search bar on the My Kingsport feature and the results will reflect information related to your residence.
+To find out when your garbage, recycling and yard waste collection days are, please visit the homepage and click on the ‘Find My City Services’ button.
+Enter your address in the search bar and the results will reflect information related to your residence.

 Since the beginning of Kingsport’s recycling program, we have picked up more than five million pounds of recyclable material.
 This has helped to make newspapers, grocery bags, cardboard, fiber for carpets, Spic & Span containers, Proctor & Gamble products, plastic lumber, aluminum cans, steel products and industrial heating oil.
 Way to go Kingsport!
 Your recycling will be picked up weekly, on the same day as your garbage.
 Check the Friday’s FYI section in the Kingsport Times-News for the locations of local drop off centers.

-Please rinse containers and remove lids before placing both in the recycling cart.
+- Please rinse containers and remove lids before placing both in the recycling cart.

 Items not recycled by the city: